 But with great power comes great responsibility.
 Antimicrobials must be used appropriately and responsibly—it's called judicious use.
-This is critical to preserve their effectiveness, protect animal and public health, and provide a safe food supply.
+This is critical to preserve their effectiveness, protect animal and public health, and protect our safe food supply.
 That means:

 - Using antimicrobials only when they are needed to treat an animal's medical condition

-- Making sure the specific antimicrobial product you use is the most appropriate one for that purpose
+- Making sure the specific antimicrobial product used is the most appropriate one for that purpose

 - Administering the correct dose, with the correct frequency and duration, by an appropriate route—in feed, in water, by injection, or another way